tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/API 文档/数据工作流接口/模板接口/语音合成模板接口/创建语音合成模板_intl_en.md

 ## Feature Description

-This API (`CreateMediaTemplate`) is used to create a text to speech template.
+This API (`CreateMediaTemplate`) is used to create a text-to-speech template.

 ## Request